-The November package includes turkey pan roast, whipped mashed potatoes, cranberry sauce, pork tenderloin, turkey gravy, frozen corn, tilapia fillets, sweet potatoes, deep dish pie shells, homestyle stuffing, and fresh produce.
+The February package includes pork tenderloin, chicken thighs, fish sticks, Kielbasa sausage, beef sandwich steaks, pierogies, cheddar cheese, chicken pot pie, mixed vegetables, diced pears, and fresh produce.
 Payment in cash or EBT card must accompany the order.
 Complete size and price information will be available at the time of ordering.

-November specials at various prices include whole turkey, mozzarella sticks, meatloaf, macaroni and cheese, stuffed pork chops, chicken tenders, and produce box.
+February specials at various prices include cooked shrimp, stuffed chicken breasts, pork roast, onion rings, American cheese, macaroni and beef, and produce box.
 Specials may be ordered with or without ordering the monthly package.

 The Food Sense program is a service of the Food Bank of Central New York.
 The Oswego County Salvation Army is the official site for the City of Oswego and vicinity.
 A basic assortment of food items is offered each month, along with several specials.

 The Oswego County Salvation Army Corps provides fresh-cooked meals five days each week in both Fulton and Oswego, groceries from its food pantries, winter garments, and many other services to individuals and families in need throughout Oswego County.
-In September, the Corps provided 1,048 soup kitchen meals in Oswego and 693 in Fulton.
-It also provided 66 Oswego households with groceries for 1,629 meals and 116 Fulton households with groceries for 2,682 meals, and it distributed about 650 loaves of bread.
-Seventeen households purchased low-cost foods through the Food Sense program of the Food Bank of Central New York.
-The Corps operates a Bridging the Gap program, now serving one individual, with three others about to graduate, that teaches life skills and gives a second chance to young people who have made poor decisions.
+In December, the Corps provided 617 soup kitchen meals in Oswego and 518 in Fulton.
+It also provided 56 Oswego households with groceries for 1,269 meals and 68 Fulton households with groceries for 1,638 meals, and it distributed about 500 loaves of bread.
+The Corps operates a Bridging the Gap program, now serving three individuals, that teaches life skills and gives a second chance to young people who have made poor decisions.